complexdatacollective/Fresco/README.md

 ### Fork Fresco Repository

 _Prerequisite:_ You need to have a GitHub account.
-Go to <a href="https://github.com/signup?user_email=&source=form-home-signup" target="_blank"> GitHub and sign up for an account if you do not already have one.
+Go to <a href="https://github.com/signup?user_email=&source=form-home-signup" target="_blank"> GitHub</a> and sign up for an account if you do not already have one.

 1. On this repository, click the **Fork** button